waterifire/Django_the_Rango/README.md

-# 3 months to show myself approved!
+# line apon line apon line

 swim in the Django